Mustache Maintenance- How to Trim a Mustache

 While the actual trimming process will vary from ‘stash to ‘stash, there are a few tips that will make it easier to get the look you want.
 The first thing is to always do your trimming somewhere where you have good lighting and a mirror.
 If your bathroom isn’t bright enough, either use an additional lamp or set up a mirror somewhere else with better lighting.
 Having adequate light should help reduce your risk of making a mistake, as shadows can easily cause you to accidentally trim too much and have to shave it all off.

 Before you start trimming, it’s always a good idea to give your mustache a quick wash with either soap or shampoo, as this will help soften up the hairs and make them easier to cut.
 At the very least, you need to get your ‘stash thoroughly wet before trimming.
-You’ll also want to have a beard comb handy (recommended beard comb), as it’s important to comb the hairs downwards so that everything is even when you start trimming.
+You’ll also want to have a beard comb handy (recommended beard comb on Amazon), as it’s important to comb the hairs downwards so that everything is even when you start trimming.

 As far as the actual trimming goes, you have two choices of tools to use.
-Some people recommend only ever trimming with scissors to allow for more close control (great beard and mustache scissors), while others say you can do it all with a beard trimmer.
+Some people recommend only ever trimming with scissors to allow for more close control (great beard and mustache scissors on Amazon), while others say you can do it all with a beard trimmer.
 It really comes down to what you’re most comfortable with, but if you’re a novice working on your first ‘stash, you may want to stick with scissors for the few first trims to lessen your chances of ruining your carefully crafted mustache.
 If your in the market for a beard trimmer, check out our list of tried and tested beard trimmers.

 How to Shave a Mustache